Nedemai/PicoPak64/README.md

 ## Pictures

 Prototype board with casing made from wood.
 Had lots of little hardware failures that needed repairing while working on this board.
+It looks as if its melted but its not.
+I used acrylic conformal coating to prevent shorts between pins because I didn't leave enough of a solder pad to solder to.

 ![](https://raw.githubusercontent.com/Nedemai/PicoPak64/main/Images/IMG_0149.JPG)

 ![](https://raw.githubusercontent.com/Nedemai/PicoPak64/main/Images/IMG_0150.JPG)